GlobalFishingWatch/paper-industrial-activity/README.md

 ## Data

-All the data generated and used by these scripts can be downloaded from
+All the data generated and used by these scripts can be downloaded from:

 Analysis and Figures: <https://doi.org/10.6084/m9.figshare.24309475>
 Training and Evaluation: <https://doi.org/10.6084/m9.figshare.24309469>